Remix-Design/RemixIcon/README.md

 ## License
 Remix Icon is licensed under the [Apache License Version 2.0](https://github.com/Remix-Design/remixicon/blob/master/License).
-Feel free to use and re-share thses icons in you products.
+Feel free to use and re-share these icons in you products.
 We would be very grateful if you mention "Remix Icon" in your product introduction, but it's not required.
 The only thing we ask is that you can't re-sell these icons.